lu22do/accounts-boilerplate-react/readme.md

 - twbs:bootstrap

 Todo:
-- Add owner to stuffs
+- Secure
-- Allow to delete own stuffs
+- Allow to delete own stuffs only
 - Admin concept (can edit users and any stuff)
+- Stuff attribute 1 & 2
-- Secure
+- Stuff edit screen